 Create Better Content and Better Ads through Crowdsourcing

-In many cases the most effective content or ads are created by crowd-sourced workers: writers, optimizers, and copy-writers.
-The most successful companies providing performance based web search and performance driven ad optimization take great care of their workers by paying them often and with a wide range of payment methods.
+The most successful companies providing performance-based web search and performance-driven ad optimization take great care of their workers by paying them often and by offering a wide range of payment methods to choose from.